rolling-scopes-school/tasks/react/modules/graphiql.md

 [How to evaluate tasks in Cross check](https://docs.rs.school/#/cross-check-flow).
 In the comments to the assessment, it is necessary to indicate which items are not fulfilled or partially fulfilled.
 ### Welcome route - max 10 points

-- [ ] The welcome page should contain general information about the developer, project, and course. **2 point**
+- [ ] The welcome page should contain general information about the developers, project, and course. **2 point**
 - [ ] In the upper right corner there are 2 buttons: Sign In and Sign Up. **2 point**
-- [ ] If login token is valid and unexpired, change buttons Sign In and Sign Up on "Go to Main Page" button. **2 points**
+- [ ] If login token is valid and unexpired, change the Sign In and Sign Up buttons to the "Go to Main Page" button. **2 points**
 - [ ] When the token expires - the user should be redirected to the "Welcome page" automatically. **3 points**
 - [ ] Pressing the Sign In / Sign up button redirects a user to the route with the Sign In / Sign up form. **1 point**